Emergency help phones treatment poisons & venomous poison bites, stings, sources for antivenom

 USE

-Pressure Immobilization Method on the following from eMedicine and AVRU: suspected funnel web spiders (Australia), blue ringed octopus, cone shells, sea snake, severe stings box jellyfish (on box jellyfish, do vinegar treatment first), snake bites (all Australian species), coral snake, cobra (use controversial), most venomous U.S. snakes (use controversial), Check it out for rattlesnakes, copperheads and cottonmouths/water moccasins Australian Paralysis Tick Bees, wasps and stinging ants to allergic individuals
+Pressure Immobilization Method on the following from eMedicine and AVRU: suspected funnel web spiders (Australia), blue ringed octopus (Requires free registration.
+You will be directed), cone shells, sea snake, severe stings box jellyfish Requires free registration.
+You will be directed. (on box jellyfish, do vinegar treatment first), snake bites (all Australian species), coral snake, cobra (use controversial), most venomous U.S. snakes (use controversial), Check it out for rattlesnakes, copperheads and cottonmouths/water moccasins Australian Paralysis Tick Bees, wasps and stinging ants to allergic individuals

 Three major things to remember in use of pressure immobilization: